why smartlab learning?

 Developing essential skills

-To effectively prepare for these unknowns, learners must have a balanced understanding of content and essential skills.
-With SmartLab Learning, students practice the 4Cs: they become collaborators, ask compelling questions, communicate their thoughts clearly, and creatively solve problems all while reinforcing core math and science concepts.
+SmartLab students practice the 4Cs: they become collaborators, ask compelling questions, communicate their thoughts clearly, and creatively solve problems all while reinforcing core math and science concepts.

 468DE892-C7A2-4759-89DC-E0EEB6AF79EC

-Younger students connect their personal interests to core math and science concepts.
+Younger students connect their personal interests and use core math and science concepts to problem solve.

-Older students apply core math and science concepts to innovative technologies while identifying career paths.
+Older students collaborate to apply core math and science concepts to innovative technologies while identifying career paths.

-Tomorrow’s employers can hire workers who are adaptable, effective communicators, and have impressive critical-thinking skills.
+Tomorrow’s employers will seek out workers who are adaptable, effective communicators and critical thinkers.

 How it works

-Employers often report that they’re looking for applicants who demonstrate problem-solving and critical thinking skills.
-With SmartLab Learning, students develop next-generation workplace skills—both “hard” and “soft.”
+Employers often report a need for applicants who demonstrate problem-solving and critical thinking skills.
+Here are a few ways SmartLab helps students SmartLab students develop next-generation workplace skills:

 Problem Solving

-With our SmartLab Learning Process learners approach projects as curious problem-solvers.
+The SmartLab Learning Process teaches learners to approach projects as curious problem-solvers.

 Expanded Toolset